sigmod/sqlpp/document.md

     PrimaryKey           ::= <PRIMARY> <KEY> NestedField ( "," NestedField )* ( <AUTOGENERATED> )?
     CompactionPolicy     ::= Identifier

+> TW: Again, a lot of AsterixDB in the following paragraph.
+> Also, while I'm sure that this was always like this, the separation of `Configuration`
+> from `Properties` looks pretty confusing ...

 The create table statement is used to create a new table.
 Tables are named, unordered collections of ADM record instances; they are where data lives persistently and are the targets for queries in AsterixDB.
 Tables are typed, and AsterixDB will ensure that their contents conform to their type definitions.
 An Internal table (the default) is a table that is stored in and managed by AsterixDB.
 It must have a specified unique primary key that can be used to partition data across nodes of an AsterixDB cluster.
 The primary key is also used in secondary indexes to uniquely identify the indexed primary data records.
 Random primary key (UUID) values can be auto-generated by declaring the field to be UUID and putting "AUTOGENERATED" after the "PRIMARY KEY" identifier.
 In this case, values for the auto-generated PK field should not be provided by the user since it will be auto-generated by AsterixDB.
 Optionally, a filter can be created on a field to further optimize range queries with predicates on the filter's field.
 (Refer to [Filter-Based LSM Index Acceleration](filters.html) for more information about filters.)

+> TW: "The Filter-Based LSM Index Acceleration" seems to be quite system specific ...

 An External table is stored outside of AsterixDB (currently tables in HDFS or on the local filesystem(s) of the cluster's nodes are supported).
 External table support allows SQL++ queries to treat external data as though it were stored in AsterixDB, making it possible to query "legacy" file data (e.g., Hive data) without having to physically import it into AsterixDB.
 For an external table, an appropriate adapter must be selected to handle the nature of the desired external data.
 (See the [guide to external data](externaldata.html) for more information on the available adapters.)